tom-seddon/b2/README.md

 For Windows and OS X, you can get a binary release from the [b2 GitHub releases page](https://github.com/tom-seddon/b2/releases).
+Releases are tagged with their date, time, and GitHub commit.
+You probably want the latest one, which will be at the top.

 On Windows, unzip to a folder of your choice; on OS X, open the dmg and drag b2 to your Applications folder and run it from there.